What is a stomach cancer?

 What are the treatments for Stomach Cancer?

-In cancer treatment, different types of doctors often work together to create a comprehensive treatment plan for patients combining different types of treatments.
+In cancer treatment in Turkey and Istanbul, different types of doctors often work together to create a comprehensive treatment plan for patients combining different types of treatments.
 This is called a multidisciplinary team.
 For stomach cancer, this team can include the following doctors:

 A gastroenterologist, a doctor specializing in the digestive tract, including the stomach and intestines.